piodag/mcrPioda/README.md

  - MDeming regression - With bootstrap CI and jackknife CI + SE
  - MMDeming regression - With bootstrap CI and jackknife CI + SE
+ - NgMMDeming regression - With bootstrap CI and jackknife CI + SE
+ - PiMMDeming regression - With bootstrap CI and jackknife CI + SE
  - plotBoxEllipses for Mahalanobis distance hypothesis testing

 The M-Deming and MM-Deming iterative procedures are still written in R and not compiled with C.